 You use:<p><strong>${translate('greeting')}<strong><br/>${translate('who_are_you', '', 'Lucian', 'Bucharest')}

-By using a second argument for translate functions, developers can call another translation file, a very useful feature against using a single huge messages.json.
+By using a second argument for translate function, developers can call another translation file, a very useful feature against using a single huge messages.json.
 Example:

 ${translate('who_are_you', 'presentation', 'Lucian', 'Bucharest')}